Heitor-rosani/LogToReport-Ruby/README.md

 CloudWalk QA Test

-Complete report for a Quake day game
+Complete report for a Quake game day.
-To begging the program, just access the folder os file in terminal and type 'ruby report_maker.rb'
+To begging the program, just access the folder of the project and, in the terminal, type 'ruby report_maker.rb'